platformsh/platformsh-docs/docs/src/guides/strapi/local-development/local-development-v4.md

   - Your `<app name> ` is the name of the app in your `.platform.app.yaml` file.

-  - In your database.js file, you'll need to change the "postgresdatabase" variable to the correct relationship name in your `services.yaml` file if you're using a databse other than Postgres.
+  - In your database.js file, you need to change the "postgresdatabase" variable to the correct relationship name in your `services.yaml` file if you plan to use another database.